mikepenz/AboutLibraries/README.md

 # Gradle API

-By default the gradle plugin automatically is executed for Android projects, generating the library metadata where it's automatically discovered by the `ui` modules.
+By default, the gradle plugin is automatically executed for Android projects, generating the library metadata where it's automatically discovered by the `ui` modules.
 For other environments or for more advanced usages the plugin offers additional APIs.

 ```bash